Aliases for CTNNB1 Gene

 GeneCards Summary for CTNNB1 Gene

-CTNNB1 (Catenin (Cadherin-Associated Protein), Beta 1, 88kDa) is a Protein Coding gene.
-Diseases associated with CTNNB1 include colorectal adenomatous polyposis, autosomal recessive, with pilomatricomas and severe intellectual disability-progressive spastic diplegia syndrome.
-Among its related pathways are Immune System and Signaling by GPCR.
+CTNNB1 (Catenin Beta 1) is a Protein Coding gene.
+Diseases associated with CTNNB1 include Colorectal Adenomatous Polyposis, Autosomal Recessive, With Pilomatricomas and Colorectal Cancer.
+Among its related pathways are Cell junction organization and Bacterial invasion of epithelial cells.
 GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and binding.
 An important paralog of this gene is JUP.

 UniProtKB/Swiss-Prot Summary for CTNNB1 Gene